 Keywords: causal representation learning, identification

 Abstract: The theory of identifiable representation learning aims to build general-purpose methods that extract high-level latent (causal) factors from low-level sensory data.
 Most existing works focus on identifiable representation learning with observational data, relying on distributional assumptions on latent (causal) factors.
-However, in practice, we often also have access to interventional data for representation learning, e.g. from robotic manipulation experiments in robotics, from genetic perturbation experiments in genomics, or from electrical stimulation experiments in neuroscience.
+However, in practice, we often also have access to interventional data for representation learning.
 How can we leverage interventional data to help identify high-level latents?
 To this end, we explore the role of interventional data for identifiable representation learning in this work.
-We study the identifiability of latent causal factors with and without interventional data, under minimal distributional assumptions on latents.
-We prove that, if the true latent maps to the observed high-dimensional data via a polynomial function, then representation learning via minimizing standard reconstruction loss (used in autoencoders) can identify the true latents up to affine transformation.
-If we further have access to interventional data generated by hard $do$ interventions on some latents, then we can identify these intervened latents up to permutation, shift and scaling.
+We study the identifiability of latent causal factors with and without interventional data, under minimal distributional assumptions on the latents.
+We prove that, if the true latent variables map to the observed high-dimensional data via a polynomial function, then representation learning via minimizing the standard reconstruction loss of autoencoders identifies the true latents up to affine transformation.
+If we further have access to interventional data generated by hard do interventions on some of the latents, then we can identify these intervened latents up to permutation, shift and scaling.